 One chemical that helps explain this phenomenon is a coenzyme called nicotinamide adenine dinucleotide (NAD).
 You might not think much about NAD, but it plays a key role in every cell of your body, by supporting reactions at the cellular level.
 Without adequate levels of NAD, your cells and your body can’t function correctly.

-If you’re ready to leave addiction behind once and for all, we’re ready to help.
-Let us show you how the right brain restoration program can help you detox from Xanax once and for all.
-Life doesn’t have to be an endless struggle.
+If you’re ready to begin your recovery journey, we’re ready to help.
+Let us show you how our program can help you detox from Xanax Life doesn’t have to be an endless struggle.
 We can show you a path out of the darkness.
 Call us today to get started creating your new life!